 Freedom of Association

-Vendors will respect the legal rights of employees to freely, and without harassment or undue penalty, participate in worker organizations of their choice.
+Suppliers will respect the legal rights of employees to freely, and without harassment or undue penalty, participate in worker organizations of their choice.

-Vendors will treat employees with respect and, therefore, cannot use any form of physical, sexual, psychological or verbal abuse or harassment.
+Suppliers will treat employees with respect and, therefore, cannot use any form of physical, sexual, psychological or verbal abuse or harassment.

 Wages & Benefits:

 Suppliers will comply with the local requirements for wages and benefits or according to prevailing industry standard.
 If the two are conflicting the higher standard will be applied.
 We will not work with suppliers who violate local law.